tomerfiliba-org/reedsolomon/README.rst

 is corrupted beyond the Singleton Bound.
 If you want more reliability in errata detection, use a checksum or hash such as SHA or MD5 on your message, these are much more reliable and have no bounds on the number of errata (the only potential issue is with collision but the probability is very very low).

-To check a message given its error correction symbols, without decoding, use the `check()` method:
+To check if a message is tampered given its error correction symbols, without decoding, use the `check()` method:

 .. code:: python